Frog Street - VIRTUAL SESSIONS

 Frog Street is a research-based curriculum that focuses on the development of early childhood minds.
 Frog Street training provides teachers and administrators with information and hands-on experiences to gain knowledge of the curriculum and skills for classroom application, in support of increasing achievement of learning goals in classrooms.
 It ensures that participants understand the curricular themes, planning tools, and developmental areas, especially the social and emotional components that align with strategies from Conscious Discipline.

-Frog Street Curriculum implementation and follow-up training helps teachers connect all of the dots when it comes to ease of use and intentional instruction.
-Whether it is a first year teacher or a seasoned veteran, our highly-qualified and skilled consultants train educators on best practices and organizational techniques using the many resources provided by Frog Street.
+Get the right start with this interactive, hands-on implementation course that will ensure your new, comprehensive Frog Street Curriculum is being used with fidelity.
+We will review components to gain an understanding of how they are used for instructional purposes.
+This training helps teachers connect all of the dots when it comes to ease of use and intentional instruction.
+Whether it is a first year teacher or a seasoned veteran, you will understand best practices and organizational techniques using the many resources provided by Frog Street.

 Registration is accepted on a first-come, first-served basis although we reserve the right to limit the number of participants from any one center.
 Teachers must register themselves using their own email address and personal phone number.
 This information is needed for communications to confirm registration and to communicate any changes to training logistics.

 Participants will receive an email with handouts and the link for Zoom three days prior to each training session.
 It is recommended that you print all handouts prior to each session.

 Participants must log in at least fifteen minutes prior to the start of the session to make sure audio, video and internet connection works.
 Be sure to name your device by using your first and last name only.
 You may need to download Zoom first if you have not used it before, so please make sure you give yourself enough time to troubleshoot.

 Participants must log in on their own device using a computer, laptop, or tablet.